ClaPalo/npc_gzip/README.md

 python main_text.py --record --score --distance_fn <DISTANCE DIR>
 ```

-Anyway, the accuracy will be automatically calculated using the command in the section above.
+Anyway, the accuracy will always be automatically calculated regardless of the arguments you specify.

 #### Use Custom Dataset (We didn't try this)